Dave (TV series)

 Dave (stylized as DAVE) is an American television sitcom that premiered on FXX on March 4, 2020.
 It was co-created by rapper/comedian Dave Burd (known by his stage name "Lil Dicky"), who plays the titular character, and Jeff Schaffer.
-Kevin Hart and Greg Mottola form part of the production team.
+Kevin Hart, Greg Mottola, and Scooter Braun are producers on the series.
 Lil Dicky's real-life hype man, GaTa, co-stars as himself.
 On May 11, 2020, the series was renewed for a second season, which premiered on June 16, 2021.
 On February 17, 2022, FXX renewed the series for a third season, which premiered on April 5, 2023.
 On February 1, 2024, FX announced that there were no current plans to renew the series while Burd pursues other projects.

 Premise

-The series stars a fictionalized version of Lil Dicky, a suburban neurotic Jewish man in his late twenties who has convinced himself that he's destined to be one of the best rappers of all time.
+The series stars a fictionalized version of Lil Dicky, a suburban neurotic Jewish man in his late twenties who has convinced himself he is destined to be one of the best rappers of all time.